 Note: Dreamer students, including students who have Deferred Action for Childhood Arrivals (DACA) status or Temporary Protected Status (TPS), as well as other undocumented students who are ineligible to submit a FAFSA may submit an Oregon Student Aid Application (ORSAA), which is an alternative to the FAFSA.

-Want to know more about about FAFSA, ORSAA, and CHC tuition remission scholarships that can help cover the cost of differential tuition?
-Find out here.
+- Find out more about FAFSA, ORSAA, and CHC tuition remission scholarships that can help cover the cost of differential tuition.

-How does the CHC differential tuition charge work within the UO’s guaranteed tuition program?
-Find out here.
+- Learn how the CHC differential tuition charge works within the UO’s guaranteed tuition program.